tpaknok/EcoCoMix/README.md

 evolutionary history between species has to be controlled using Generalized Least Square Regression or Generalized Linear Mixed Model.

-The functions in CPR help users to control phylogenetic non-independence between communities without intensive coding.
+The functions in EcoCoMix help users to control phylogenetic non-independence between communities without intensive coding.
 Users only need 1) species composition in each community and 2) a phylogenetic tree including all species in the community data.